rizwanakhtar7/project-4-server/README.md

 link to front-end [click here](https://github.com/rizwanakhtar7/project-4-client/tree/main)

+### Project Brief

+- Build a full-stack application by making your own backend and your own front-end.

+- Use a Python Django API using Django REST Framework to serve your data from a Postgres database.

+- Consume your API with a separate front-end built with React.

+- Be a complete product which most likely means multiple relationships and CRUD functionality for at least a couple of models.

+- Implement thoughtful user stories/wireframes that are significant enough to help you know which features are core MVP and which you can cut.

+- Have a visually impressive design to kick your portfolio up a notch and have something to wow future clients & employers.
+ALLOW time for this.

+- Be deployed online so it’s publicly accessible.

-### Controls
+### Application Navigation

-- At the Home page you can Login as an existing user or navigate to Register as an Instructor or Learner.
+- At the home page you can Login as an existing user or navigate to Register as an Instructor or Learner.

 - Once logged in you can navigate to the courses main page to view all courses, or filter by a given subject such as Maths.
 The user can then click on courses to view all the lessons in a course and then individual lessons details page which will contain a video of the lesson, quiz to test your knowledge and content of the lesson.
 You can also post a comment where an Instructor can respond to  questions / feedback you have.

 ### Day One / Two:
 * Pseudocoding and Sign off with steps ERD Diagram and mockups:

-- Create Navbar Component which has links to home page and other components on the app
+ Drawing mockups of the different pages helped visualise the end application.
+Designs for how the dashboard would look like along with quiz, lessons, courses index & home page(see below):

 ![wireframe](image/wireframe-1.png)
 ![wireframe](image/wireframe-2.png)
 ![wireframe](image/wireframe-3.png)
 ![wireframe](image/wireframe-4.png)

+ ERD diagrams were a requirement so we planned out all of our tables and the relationships between.
+This proved to be successful later when we wrote the code in Django and migrated the changes to the database using SQL.
+Addtionally, this helped me prepare for the complexity of our application as we had a solid 7 tables to work with, some with more then one relationship.

 ![ERD](image/erd.png)

+Once we got the sign off, we successfully had the weekend to jump into coding.
+Abubakr & I decided to use trello to organise our responsibilities.
+Due to the complexity of our application, we both demonstrated flexibility in helping each other to jump on more urgent tasks and priotise goals.

+At First we worked together on setting up the project on GitHub and migrating the model changes to the database.

+Later we split up to work on separate tasks throughout the remaining days.

 ### Day Three / Four:

-- we focused on the Models in Django.
-We numerous models in our app and alot of relations between the different tables.
-Namely Courses - Lessons - Assessments - Questions - Answers
+- Together completed & migrated the models to the database using Django.

+We split up to work on the following tasks:

+- Abubakr - User roles, JWT authentication, authentication for learners and instructors to make sure learners cannot delete, post courses, lessons & assessments.

-I was also involved in implementing the rating field to give learners the ability to give a rating after watching a course and then the average would be shown on the courses index for users.
-To implement this feature we had to have many to many relations for the rating by, favorited by and foreign key for the users for one to many relationship accordingly.
-All of this on the course table :
+- I worked on the endpoints which would be consumed by the frontend.
+Additionally a 'rating' functionality which would give learners ability to give a rating for each course.
+The average would be shown on the course index page.
+In the backend I created a many to many relationship on the course table (see code below):

 ```
  rating_by = models.ManyToManyField(